TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon_design.md

 ### Initialization {#NIKON_DESIGN_INITIALIZATION}

 The 3 channel peripheral interface configuration MMRs are set as per protocol needs.
 Tx global reinit bit in R31 is set to put all channels in default mode.
-The clock source is selected (ICSSG clock is selected with 200MHZ frequency).
+The clock source is selected (ICSS clock is selected with 200MHZ frequency).
 In Tx Singleshot mode or Continuous mode (incase of EEPROM Access or Identification code Write), the output command data is loaded into Tx FIFO at 1x clock rate.
 In Rx mode, the input data is oversampled based on the selected baud rate.
 Hence, Tx clock(1x clock) and Rx clock(Oversampling (OS/UART) clock) are setup by selecting oversampling factor(x8 or x6 or x4) from application.
 At the end of the initialization status is updated and wait until trigger from user occurs for Nikon commands.

 \image html nikon_initialization.png "Initialization Flow Chart"